ACHinrichs/LaTeX-templates/cheatsheet/README.md

 This Class provides a clean, multi-column design intended for Cheat Sheets.

-It Imports the most useful Packages and encloses the document in a multicol-environment.
+It imports the most useful Packages and encloses the document in a multicol-environment.

 See the documentation for a minimal example document.